-Although Behavioural Optometry will not treat conditions such as dyslexia or autism spectrum disorder, people with these difficulties are significantly more likely to have co-existing deficits with their visual system.
-These co-occurring visual difficulties can easily be identified by our Behavioural Optometrist Rakhi Pabari who will work with you using a bottom up, unique and personalised approach to improve visual skills and make many conditions more manageable.
+Although Behavioural Optometry will not treat conditions such as dyslexia or autism spectrum disorder, people with these difficulties are significantly more likely to have co-existing deficits with their visual system. if these co-occurring visual difficulties are present they can easily be identified by our Paediatric Optometrist Rakhi Pabari who will work with you using a bottom up, personalised approach to improve visual skills and make many conditions more manageable.

 What age group is this for?

 With almost twenty years of experience working as an optometrist working within the NHS and private practice, as well as being an accredited behavioural optometrist, Rakhi is also a Certified Paediatric Optometrist.
 Therefore, she able to use a combination of techniques to accommodate individuals of any age and capability (including non-verbal individuals).
 If you have concerns please contact us for more information.